web3melk/capy-token/README.md

 All withdrawals are made to all OGs proportionally.

 Rules:
-- If a wallet try to transfer 0.5 ETH after the pool creation, or the maximum OGs reached, the transaction will be reverted.
+- If a wallet try to transfer ETH after the pool creation, or the maximum OGs reached, the transaction will be reverted.
+- If a wallet try to transfer an amount different from 0.2 ETH, the transaction will be reverted.
 - Each wallet will have only one spot as OG.
 - In case of two transactions from the same wallet, the second transaction will be reverted, and the wallet will still be an OG.
 - If an OG transfer part of the tokens received, the wallet lose the OG status and becomes a normal wallet that pays fees, has limits and do not receive fees.